TGGamer1/Dots/README.md

 - `Oh-My-Zsh` and `Fisher` should be installed by the user prior to running `setup_shell.sh`.

+- The scripts are currently focused on Arch, as it is what the creator (me) used to create them.

 <div align="center">
     <h3> Enjoy your setup! 🚀 </h3>
     <h4></h4>